Learning English in Malta

 How About Malta?

 How about a place where the sun shines down brightly nearly every day of the year?
 How about a lovely island in the Mediterranean?
 How about—Malta?

 Malta is a tropical paradise about fifty miles south of Sicily in the Mediterranean Sea.
 It’s an independent nation of about 450,000 residents comprised of two islands, the largest of which is about 122 square miles.
 The island was first settled by Phoenician traders and in 1974 got its independence from Britain to become a sovereign nation.

 Maltalingua offers a complete package, with no hidden fees.
 Even the course materials are included in the price.
-Courses range from a simple one-week refresher to a full year’s worth of top notch English instruction.
-They also offer business English, which require medium to advanced English speaking and writing skills.
+Courses range from a simple one-week refresher to a full year’s worth of top-notch English instruction.
+They also offer business English, which requires medium to advanced English speaking and writing skills.

 Not Just Study

-An experience in at Maltalingua is more than reading books, listening to lectures and studying.
+The experience at Maltalingua is more than reading books, listening to lectures, and studying.
 It’s about enjoying the beauty of Malta, a country with a long and storied history going back many centuries.
 Excursions to local beaches like Golden Beach, and to neighboring islands like Gozo are all easily arranged through the school’s activity bureau.

 More than Business

 Though it’s indisputable that fluency in English will improve anyone’s job prospects in today’s competitive market, there are other reasons to learn a new language, and they have to do with exercising your brain.

 According to Heidi Hyte, Curriculum director at Reading Horizons, the brain benefits significantly from the exercise of language learning.
 The activity creates a change in the brain’s electrical activity.